overtone/emacs-live/README.md

          M         M M  M M     .dMMM MM        .M MMMMMMMMMMM MMMM MMMMMMMMMMM MMMMMMMMMMMM

-    The energy rushes through your fingertips.
+    Energy rushes through your fingertips.
 Sparks fly and you arch your back as your spine takes on the excess surge.

-    This is the power of Emacs Live.
+You open your eyes as if for the first time.
+Colours appear more vibrant than you remember.
+You marvel as a swirl of syntactic and symantic structures intertwine as they project out of the screen with a fractal beauty.
+Meaning unfolds into meaning.
+You feel alive.

+         "Power of the horse, full force!"
+                      The Space Stallions.

 # Emacs Live